5 Reasons Your Crowdfunding Campaign is Not the Pebble Watch

 - Track Record & Audience: Are you an established company with a proven track record bringing over 1,500 actively engaged prior customers to your campaign?
 Pebble blew out their $100,000 crowdfunding goal in 2 hours.
 This doesn’t happen if you haven’t put in A LOT of practice laps around the track, especially building your email list. inPulse, the company that developed the Pebble Watch, had already released the successful inPulse for Blackberry in 2011, and then continued an active conversation with its customers to develop the Pebble technology.
 Their existing customers (and one can only assume their much larger email list of iPhone and Android users) were invested and eager, and showed up quickly to buy.

 - Initial Funding: Do you have initial funding and advisory support from a respected startup incubator like Y Combinator?
 And 6 months of funding left to launch your campaign?
 Pebble did.
 Prize-winning horses are the product of good training and care.
 The Pebble team spent 45 of those days putting their campaign together.
-And I’m sure they spent at least the equivalent of 5% of their stated goal in their team’s time to market the campaign.
-According to Crowdfundx founder, Darren Marble, that’s the industry average for marketing costs for successful campaigns.
+And I’m sure they spent at least the equivalent of 5-10% of their stated goal in their team’s time to market the campaign.
+That’s the industry average for marketing costs for successful campaigns.

 - Influencer Outreach: Did you research every blogger in the gadget space to see how often they posted about Kickstarter projects and reach out to a vetted list of 60-70 bloggers upon launch?
 Pebble did.
 Not that bloggers posting about Kickstarter is the right criteria for your project, but the point is that they had done their research.
 They knew the bloggers writing about their industry and how to pitch to their specific interests.